forkentiney/binary-search-tree/README.md

-# binary-search-tree
+# Binary Search Tree

-This was created as part of The Odin Project Curriculum
+This was created as part of The Odin Project Curriculum.